About the program

 - improve linkages between schools, tertiary education providers, employment service providers and providers of disability programs and assistance at all government levels;

 - improve transitions for people with disability between school / community and tertiary education, and then to subsequent employment; and

 - improve participation by people with disability in tertiary education and subsequent employment.

-The National Disability Coordination Officer (NDCO) Programme seeks to address barriers to participation in tertiary education and employment by improving the coordination and collaboration among service providers and building their capability to support people with disability.
+The National Disability Coordination Officer (NDCO) Program seeks to address barriers to participation in tertiary education and employment by improving the coordination and collaboration among service providers and building their capability to support people with disability.

-The Programme also seeks to increase the knowledge and awareness of people with disability about their post-school options and supports to enable them to participate in education and subsequent employment to the same extent as people without disability.
+The Program also seeks to increase the knowledge and awareness of people with disability about their post-school options and supports to enable them to participate in education and subsequent employment to the same extent as people without disability.

 NDCOs undertake a range of activities which may include: